 Predefined discrete parameters

 In addition to declaring your own discrete parameters, there are two predefined discrete parameters you can use in your queries.
 The view_extent parameter specifies a spatial filter for your query and can significantly improve performance when you work with very large datasets.
-The view_scale parameter lets you access the current map scale within the query.
+The view_scale parameter allows you to access the current map scale within the query.
 These variables are only considered when you are in the context of a 2D map.
 They will be ignored in a 3D scene.

 When a layer is viewed on a map, the query that is sent to the database has a spatial filter appended at the end of the SQL query.
 This is sufficient, but you may want to limit the aggregation to only the features visible in the current extent.
 In these cases, you can add the view_extent parameter to the query to spatially limit it to the current extent.